fermads/amnesia/readme.md

 Easy memory sharing between machines and/or processes for Node.js

-* Extremely simple and small.
-A single variable (property) is shared between machines and processes
+* A single variable (property) is shared between machines and/or processes
 * When this variable value changes, it is updated on all other machines/processes
 * Supported value types are JSON, String, Boolean and Number
 * Sharing is done using a TCP socket
-* No other module dependency
+* Extremely simple and small.
+No other module dependency

 Disclaimer: